YXingo/AdaCoder/README.md

-# AdaCoder: Adaptive Planning Framework for Multi-Agent Code Generation
+# AdaCoder: An Adaptive Planning and Multi-Agent Framework for Function-Level Code Generation

 ## Overview